Categories of Students in CBSE Class 12 – Streams, Specializations & Options

 Improvement of Performance

-These are students who have appeared in the CBSE board exam the previous year and have been declared as a pass but want to improve their performance in this year's CBSE 10th board examination 2025.
-They can improve their performance in the subsequent year only.
+Only students who have appeared in the CBSE board exam the previous year and have been declared as pass, but still wish to improve their performance, can apply for the CBSE 10th board examination 2026 and CBSE class 12th exam 2026.
 Students in the improvement category can appear as regular candidates through school or as private students.
-Those who are studying in the school as regular students to improve their performance are required to appear in all the subjects they appeared in the previous year.
+These students can apply for improvement in their performance in one or more subjects, provided they have to appear in all the subjects they appeared in the previous year.
 Students are also required to complete their attendance requirements as per the CBSE.
 Their previous year’s project/practical assessment marks will be carried over in the present year’s exam.
-Students who have appeared as regular candidates and are passed can also appear for the supplementary exam to improve their performance.
+Students who have appeared as regular candidates and have passed can also appear for the supplementary exam to improve their performance.

 Compartment

-Students who have appeared in previous main CBSE board exams or supplementary but are unsuccessful in the subjects are categorised as Compartment students.
-They can appear as the CBSE private candidates and apply for the exam.
-Alternatively, they can also choose to appear as regular students through school but they will have to appear for all subjects.
+Students who appeared in previous main CBSE board exams or supplementary exams but are unsuccessful in the subjects are categorised as Compartment students.
+They can appear as CBSE private candidates and apply for the exam.
+Alternatively, they can also choose to appear as regular students through school, but they will have to appear for all subjects.
 Students will also have to complete attendance requirements prescribed by the CBSE board.

 Essential Repeat

-• As a regular candidate through school (schools have to get permission from the CBSE board for the direct admission of such candidates as the case may be and CBSE LOC will be submitted along with the regular candidates)
+• As a regular candidate through school (schools have to get permission from the CBSE board for the direct admission of such candidates, as the case may be, and the CBSE LOC will be submitted along with the regular candidates)

 Or

-Candidates studying in the school as regular candidates to pass the board exam can appear in all subjects as per their studies scheme.
+Candidates studying in the school as regular candidates to pass the board exam can appear in all subjects as per their study scheme.
 They have to complete the attendance requirement.

-• As a private candidate (to apply at the start of separate LOC)
+• As a private candidate (to apply at the start of the separate LOC)

 Transfer